 In March 2017, we found out we were expecting again and I suspended Umbrella Box requests until I could catch up with the very large number of submissions already in my queue.
-It took over 6 months to finish them as pregnancy after loss (PAL) was just as tiring emotionally, mentally, and physically as ever.
-Another rainbow baby girl arrived in November. <3
+It took over 6 months to finish them as pregnancy after loss (PAL) was just as tiring emotionally, mentally, and physically as ever, and the boxes just kept getting more intricately customized.

-This project and ministry is my dream that came from piecing some of the broken places of me back together.
-It's been a few years in the making.
-I wanted to give parents facing the loss of a baby during pregnancy something tangible and comforting to hold onto and a place to easily find resources and information.
+Umbrella Boxes is my dream that came from piecing some of the broken places of me back together.
+It was a few years in the making.
+I want to give parents facing the loss of a baby during pregnancy something tangible and comforting to hold onto and a place to easily find resources and information.